-Leveraged trading is more likely to be adopted by those trading short-term price movements.
-It would be much less suitable to anyone investing long-term, for example over multiple years or even decades.
-In this instance, a ‘buy and hold’ approach would be more suitable.
-Given the short-term horizon of most currency and CFD trades, it makes sense to magnify one’s trading capacity using leverage.
+Leveraged trading may be more likely to be adopted by those trading short-term price movements and perhaps less favourable to anyone investing long-term, for example over multiple years or even decades.
+In this instance, a ‘buy and hold’ approach could be more suitable if they are looking to track a stock's long-term performance.

 It’s important for all traders to bear in mind the risks involved in leveraged trading.
 Many traders see their margin wiped out incredibly quickly because of a leverage that is too high.

-Novice traders should be especially careful when trading on margin.
-It’s best to be more prudent and use a lower leverage.
+Novice traders should be especially careful when trading on margin and perhaps use a lower leverage in order to minimise losses as much as possible.
 Lower leverage means traders are less likely to wipe out all of their capital if they make mistakes.

 Some traders start with a leverage that is lower than their maximum leverage allowance.
 This enables traders to keep their positions open for the full size, even if they are experiencing negative returns.
 For example, let’s say a trader has a maximum leverage of 10:1 and opens a position with that leverage on a $10,000 account.

 The trader now has a position size with an asset value of $100,000.
 This means a price movement of 1% will wipe out the position completely.
 Also consider that if the position is losing $5,000, the broker may reduce the trader’s position.
 This is because the trader now only has $5,000 of available capital, and 10:1 leverage means his maximum position allowed should be $50,000 not $100,000.